logo

 Where are they now?
-The Manchester City side that demolished United 6-1
+The Man City side that demolished United 6-1

-Manchester City‘s 6-1 victory over Manchester United in October 2011 was truly iconic for the club.
+Manchester City’s 6-1 victory over Manchester United on October 23rd, 2011 was truly iconic for the club.

 Mario Balotelli opened the scoring before revealing an undershirt that read “Why always me?” before Jonny Evans was sent off for fouling the Italian who then went and got the second goal of the game.